San José, Mora, Costa Rica

 In this 6 day retreat, we focus not only on the meeting with the mushrooms but also on the integral process of preparation and integration.
 For preparation, we use tools like the Kabbalistic Tree of Life, which helps us reflect on how we distribute our energy day by day and supports us in clarifying the intention we bring to the encounter with the medicine.

-For integration, we offer two phone calls with our lead curandero, and a virtual community space called Remembering, where you will have access after the retreat to stay connected, engage with others who have journeyed with us, listen, share, and revisit the teachings received.
+For integration, we offer two phone calls and a virtual community space called Remembering, where you will have access after the retreat to stay connected, engage with others who have journeyed with us, listen, share, and revisit the teachings received.
 We believe integration is an essential part of the process, a space where the seeds planted during the retreat can continue to grow and flourish.

 Here we work the land, living in an evolving off-grid project where we build, grow some of the food we consume, and honor the natural altars that surround us.
 For us, this connection with the land is part of our prayer.